-The Shares may be offered by the Selling Securityholders from time to time in transactions on the Nasdaq SmallCap Market ("Nasdaq"), in privately negotiated transactions, or by a combination of such methods of sale, at fixed prices that may be changed, at market prices prevailing at the time of sale, at prices related to such prevailing market prices or at negotiated prices.
+The Shares may be offered by the Selling Securityholders from time to time in transactions on the Nasdaq SmallCap Market ("Nasdaq"), in privately negotiated transactions, or by a combination of such methods of sale, at fixed prices that may be changed, at market prices prevailing at the time of sale, at prices that may be changed, at market prices prevailing at the time of sale, as prices related to such prevailing market prices or at negotiated prices.
 The Shares may be sold by one or more of the following: (a) a block trade in which the broker or dealer so engaged will attempt to sell the Shares as agent but may position and resell a portion of the block as principal to facilitate the transaction, (b) purchases by a broker or dealer as principal and resale by such broker or dealer for its account pursuant to this Prospectus and (c) ordinary brokerage transactions and transactions in which the broker solicits purchases.
 The Selling Securityholders may effect such transactions by selling the Shares to or through broker-dealers and such broker-dealers may receive compensation in the form of discounts, concessions or commissions from the Selling Securityholders or the purchasers of the Shares for whom such broker-dealers may act as agent or to whom they sell as principal or both (which compensation to a particular broker-dealer might be in excess of customary commissions).
 In addition, any securities covered by this Prospectus which qualify for sale pursuant to Rule 144 may be sold under Rule 144 promulgated under the Securities Act rather than pursuant to this Prospectus.
 The Company will not receive any of the proceeds from the sale of the Shares by the Selling Securityholders.
 The Company has agreed to bear certain expenses in connection with the registration and sale of the Shares being offered by the Selling Securityholders and to indemnify the Selling Securityholders against certain liabilities, including liabilities under the Securities Act.
 See "Plan of Distribution.'

 The Units, Common Stock and Redeemable Warrants of the Company are traded on The Nasdaq SmallCap Market tier of The Nasdaq Stock Market under the symbols "ATLCU," "ATLC" and "ATLCW," respectively.
-On August 22, 1997, the last sale price for the Units, Common Stock and Redeemable Warrants as quoted on Nasdaq was \$8.75, \$6.75 and \$1.75, respectively, per security.
+On November 11, 1997, the last sale price for the Units, Common Stock and Redeemable Warrants as quoted on Nasdaq was \$13.00, \$9.0625 and \$4.375, respectively, per security.